-The Academic Director, Dr. Ursula Glunk heads the interdisciplinary teaching team and plans and oversees all teaching activities at UCF.
+The Academic Director, Dr. Ursula Glunk, heads the teaching team and plans and oversees all teaching activities at UCF.
 Together with the Managing Director, Paul Sterzel, she is responsible for the daily affairs and strategic development of the college.
-Both meet regularly with the Students Council to exchange ideas concerning student life, the LAS program and organizational matters.
+Both meet regularly with the Student Council to exchange ideas concerning student life, the LAS program and organizational matters.